Manchester Storm (2015)

 The Manchester Storm are a British professional ice hockey team founded in 2015.
-They are members of the Elite Ice Hockey League and are based at Planet Ice in Altrincham, Greater Manchester.
+They are members of the Elite Ice Hockey League and are based at AO Arena.

 History

 The original Manchester Storm team were founded in 1995 and were owned by the operators of the newly opened Manchester Arena.
 The Storm won the First Division championship in their inaugural season, before becoming a founding member of the Ice Hockey Superleague in 1996.
 The Storm won the league championship in the 1998–99 season, before capturing the Autumn Cup the following season.
 The Storm drew large crowds, breaking the British attendance record with a match against the Sheffield Steelers during the 1996–97 season.
 Manchester Storm was sold to Manchester businessman Gary Cowan, who ran the team during a period of financial challenges for members of the league, until the league itself was folded, in 2002.

 The Manchester Phoenix were formed in 2003.
 They were founder members of the Elite Ice Hockey League (EIHL), but moved to the English Premier League in 2009 for financial reasons.
 Initially playing out of the Manchester Arena, the Phoenix would eventually relocate to the Altrincham Ice Dome.

 At the end of the 2014–15 season, a legal dispute arose between the management of the Altrincham Ice Dome and the Phoenix team over alleged financial impropriety regarding junior teams at the venue.
 Around the same time, the Hull Stingrays of the Elite Ice Hockey League withdrew from the EIHL.
 The management of the Altrincham Ice Dome and the EIHL subsequently reached an agreement to place a team in Altrincham to fill the gap created by Hull's liquidation.
 This team was to be the new Manchester Storm.